123Sumeyra/UpSchool-Android-Bootcamp/Projects/TweenAnimation/README.md

 # Tween Animation

 First of all, you sure that "res/anim "folder like this.
-Tween animation contain alpha animation, scale animation, translate animation and rotate animation.
+Tween animation contains alpha animation, scale animation, translate animation and rotate animation.
-- **Alpha animation:** it contain fade in and fade out animation.
+- **Alpha animation:** it contains fade in and fade out animation.
 - **Scale animation:** it is a resizing animation
 - **Translate animation:** A vertical and/or horizontal motion
 - **Rotate animation:** A rotation animation.  </br>